All Episodes

 And all of a sudden, no, it's not an airplane crashing into your sidewalk.

-A wrecking ball is rolling down the sidewalk in the street right at you, a 1,500-pound, three-foot-wide wrecking ball, broke loose a McCrane cable, rolled nearly a mile downhill.
+A 1,500-pound, three-foot-wide wrecking ball broke loose from a crane cable, rolled nearly a mile downhill.

-Imagine you're out walking and you hear this thing, and you turn around and say, whoa, what is this?
+Imagine you're out walking and you hear this thing and you turn around and say, whoa, what is this?

 It smashed more than a dozen vehicles.

-It injured three people as it bounced from curb to curb across the street, uh, slammed into the back of a car, stopped at an intersection.
+It injured three people as it bounced from curb to curb across the street, slammed into the back of a car, stopped at an intersection.

 That force caused a chain reaction with two other cars at the traffic light.